Transition (Discharge) Planning

 Performance feedback in Meaningful Use Dashboards

-Transition planning is among the meaningful use norms that all inpatient prescribers should comply with.
-This section explains how facilitative tools work, with links to tips, guides and demonstrations:
+Good transition planning is key to alignment with the meaningful use norms that all inpatient prescribers should comply with.
+This section explains how Connect Care's transition planning tools work, with links to tips, guides and demonstrations:

 Admission and Discharge Navigators